Robert Buswell Jr.: Career

-Buswell was hired by the University of California, Los Angeles and is Distinguished Professor of Korean and Chinese Buddhist Studies, and director of the Center for Buddhist Studies, at UCLA.
-He simultaneously serves as founding director of the Academy of Buddhist Studies (Pulgyo Haksurwŏn) at Dongguk University, the major Buddhist University in Korea.
-He has served as the chair of the Asian Languages and Cultures Department (7/1995 to 6/2004), and was the founding director of the Center for Buddhist Studies and the Center for Korean Studies at UCLA.
-He served as the founding director of the UCLA Center for Korean Studies (5/1993 to 6/2001) and was the Director of the UCLA Center for Buddhist Studies.
-He was interim vice-provost and dean of the International Institute (2000–2001) and was elected president of the Association for Asian Studies (2008–09); He retired from UCLA in 2022.
+Buswell is a distinguished professor emeritus of Buddhist studies at the University of California, Los Angeles.
+He simultaneously served as founding director of the Academy of Buddhist Studies (Pulgyo Haksurwŏn) at Dongguk University, the major Buddhist University in Korea.
+He served as the chair of the Asian Languages and Cultures Department (1995-07 to 2004-06), and was the founding director of the Center for Buddhist Studies and the Center for Korean Studies (1993-05 to 2001-06) at UCLA.
+He was interim vice-provost and dean of the International Institute (2000–2001) and was elected president of the Association for Asian Studies (2008–09).
+He retired from UCLA in 2022.

-He has published fifteen books and roughly forty articles on aspects of the Korean, Chinese and Indian traditions of Buddhism and Korean religions.
+He has published fifteen books and roughly forty articles on Korean, Chinese, and Indian traditions of Buddhism and Korean religions.

 Buswell and other noted scholars of Buddhism at UCLA, such as William Bodiford and Gregory Schopen, have made it one of the strongest Buddhist studies programs in the world.

+Buswell and his wife, Christina Lee Buswell, established the Chinul Endowed Chair in Korean Buddhist Studies, named for Puril Pojo Chinul (1158–1210), the most influential monk in the formation of Korean Seon Buddhism.
+Through gift commitments totaling US$3.7 million, the endowment will also provide a graduate student fellowship in Buddhist studies.

 Honors

 In 2009, Buswell was awarded the Manhae Grand Prize from the Chogye Order in recognition of his pioneering contributions to Korean Buddhist Studies in the West.
 He is also a recipient of the Puri Prize for Buddhist Studies in Korea.

+Buswell was elected to the American Academy of Arts and Sciences in 2016.